gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 2. Set the viewport size.
 3. Set the render target we are rendering to.
 4. Clear the contents of the render target with the clear color set in step 1.
-5. Set `MTLRenderPipelineState` for object A
+5. Set `MTLRenderPipelineState` for object A as active
 6. Render object A.
-7. Set `MTLRenderPipelineState` for object B
+7. Set `MTLRenderPipelineState` for object B as active
 8. Render object B.
 9. Finally submit all of the above commands to the GPU
 10. Write the resulting pixel values to some pixel attachment